codeaffen/codeaffen.org/_posts/2021-07-16-oh-my-zsh-walkthrough.md

 To change the look of your shell you can try some of the many themes which come with the framework.

-As their come a massive ammount of themes with OMZ it can be difficult to find the right theme for you by trying it all.
+As there comes a massive ammount of themes with OMZ it can be difficult to find the right theme for you by trying it all.
 For that purpose you can take a look on the [Theme list](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes){:target="_blank"} on the OMZ wiki.

 The default theme after installation is `robbyrussell` and it can be changed by setting the variable `ZSH_THEME` within your `.zshrc` file.

-One of the most famous theme is the [agnoster](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes#agnoster){:target="_blank"} which is also mentioned on the projects readme file.
+One of the most famous themes is the [agnoster](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes#agnoster){:target="_blank"} which is also mentioned on the projects readme file.

 {: .box-note}
 **Note**: If you use a theme which facilitates powerline fonts you also need to adjust the configuration of some tools beside the `.zshrc` file.